sutoiku/jsdox/README.md

 ### Notes

-This is a forked repository, from https://github.com/sutoiku/jsdox
+This repository is a fork from https://github.com/sutoiku/jsdox

-This repository has been forked in order to add a multi-lines support.

-With this current version, your @param, @return, .... tags can support a multi-lines descriptions support, for those who do not want to write long lines in their source files.
-With the original repository, the process won't crash, but your generated document description parts will be cut when the parser encounters a '\n' character.
-*One constraint: your functions or classes descriptions must be ABOVE your tags, unless they will ignored during the documentation generation process.*

-I didn't publish this module on NPM as I hope the original author will accept my pull request and integrate it into his published npm package.
+The original repository works perfectly, except the fact that it doesn't allow the text following your tags (@param,
+@return, etc...) to be written on multiple lines.
+Thus, I've forked this repository in order to implement this feature.

-For now, you can install this module by cloning this repository into your 'node_modules' directory.
-Also, you can integrate it into your package.json as follow:
+You can install this project into your node.js project using the famous lovely package.json file and npm as follow:

 ```javascript
 {
   "name": "test",